 New Jersey (888) 755-4657 | Georgia (470) 888-1650 | Indiana (317) 960-3400 | North Carolina (704) 461-3400

-The Best Therapies for Autism
+A Guide to The Best Therapies for Autism

 Table of Contents

-What are the Best Therapies for Autism?
+What Are the Best Therapies for Autistic Children?

-Often, a young person’s age, range of abilities, specific needs, and personality will dictate the type of therapy suggested.
+The recommended therapy for your autistic child may vary from another’s, and that’s not cause for concern.
+Autism affects and impacts the brain of each child differently.
+That’s why a young person’s age, range of abilities, specific needs, and personality will dictate the type of therapy suggested.

 Occupational Therapy

 One of the best therapies for autism is occupational therapy (OT).
 Administered by a licensed occupational therapist, this treatment focuses on learning strategies, play skills, sensory issues, and self-care.
+An occupational therapist will begin with a thorough evaluation of their young client’s ability level and how they do the following:

 • Plays